-Test to find difference in suction force during puffing.
+The goal of the test is to find the difference in suction force during puffing.
 This test determines the amount of force that must be applied for a single puff.

 This study investigated the performance of electronic cigarettes (e-cigarettes) and examined performance using different protocols.
 The airflow rate required to generate aerosol, pressure drop across e-cigarettes, and aerosol density were examined using different protocols.

 - The airflow rate required to produce the aerosol and the density of the aerosol can vary depending on the number of puffs.